30 Decorating Mistakes Apartment Dwellers Make

 An artful strand like this one (which designer Brian Patrick Flynn customized with pingpong balls!) gives your place a quirky je ne sais quoi.
 Haphazard, standard-issue holiday lights, on the other hand, can take your apartment into "that one creepy house that still has an inflatable Santa on their lawn in March" territory.
 Fairy lights are like finishing salt, and should be used thoughtfully and sparingly.

 Large carpets and rugs get very expensive very quickly, and it’s easy to fall for smaller pieces with smaller price tags — particularly in smaller living spaces.
-That said, stranding them in the middle of the room with no connection to the rest of your furnishings does them (and you) no favors, and a bit of creative layering — as with this cowhide atop a sisal piece — can make all the difference.
+That said, stranding them in the middle of the room with no connection to the rest of your furnishings does them (and you) no favors.
+A bit of creative layering — as with this cowhide atop a sisal piece — can make all the difference.

 Mirrors make apartments feel lighter and more spacious, they’re available at every price point and in a dazzling array of styles, and they’re just plain sexy.
 Why don’t you own more of them?